SAML Authentication in RFPIO

 - A page as shown below will be displayed.
 Click Business management.

 - The Add from the gallery section will be displayed.
-Enter RFPIO in the Enter a name search box.
+Enter Responsive in the Enter a name search box.

-- The RFPIO section will be displayed.
+- The Responsive section will be displayed.
 Click Add.

 - A message as shown below will be displayed:

-- Successfully adding the application will display the RFPIO – Getting started page.
+- Successfully adding the application will display the Responsive – Getting started page.
 Click Single sign on.

 - The Select a single sign-on method will be displayed.
 Click SAML.